DigitalPublishingToolkit/Money-Lab-Reader/docs/4_1-Haiven_Max.md

 commodities are, in reality, the solidifications of workers’ labor.
 The value of any commodity ultimately boils down to how much human time and energy was invested in creating it and bringing it to market.
-The exchange of commodities takes place through one super-commodity, money, which fulfills the three ‘qualities’ listed above: widespread acceptability and convenience, uniformity for abstract mathematical manipulation, and durability of value.
+The exchange of commodities takes place through one super-commodity (money) which fulfills the three ‘qualities’ listed above: widespread acceptability and convenience, uniformity for abstract mathematical manipulation, and durability of value.